etienne-martin/WebCrypto.swift/README.md

 The algorithm used by WebCrypto.swift is the cipher-block chaining ([CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_.28CBC.29)) mode.
 For key generation, it uses [PKCS7](https://en.wikipedia.org/wiki/PKCS) as the padding method.

+WebCrypto.swift supports AES-128, AES-192, and AES-256.
+It will pick the variant by the size of the key you pass in.
+If you use a password, the variant used will be AES-256.

 ### Password-based encryption

 WebCrypto.swift uses a salted key derivation algorithm.
 The salt is a piece of random bytes which are generated when encrypting, and stored in the file header; upon decryption, the salt is retrieved from the header, and the key and IV are recomputed from the provided password and the salt value.